ayedo/postgres-db-restore/README.md

     restorer.takeSnapshot()

-    // later call this to restore to the state when you called snapshot restorer.restore()
+    // later call this to restore to the state when you called takeSnapshot restorer.restore()

 ## Example